google/eng-practices/review/reviewer/looking-for.md

 If no other rule applies, the author should maintain consistency with the existing code.

-Either way, encourage the author to file a bug and add a TODO for cleaning up existing code.
+Either way, encourage the author to file a bug and add a "TODO" for cleaning up existing code.

 ## Documentation

-If a PR changes how users build, test, interact with, or release code, check to see that it also updates associated documentation, including READMEs, g3doc pages, and any generated reference docs.
+If a PR changes how users build, test, interact with, or release code, check to see that it also updates associated documentation, including READMEs, Confluence Wiki pages, and any generated reference docs.
 If the PR deletes or deprecates code, consider whether the documentation should also be deleted.
-If documentation is
-missing, ask for it.
+If documentation is missing, ask for it.

 ## Every Line {#every_line}